Women in the United States Navy: World War II and after until the Korean War

 World War II ended in 1945.
 The Women's Armed Services Integration Act is a United States law that enabled women to serve as permanent, regular members of the armed forces, including the Navy.
 Prior to this act, women, with the exception of nurses, served in the military only in times of war.
 However, Section 502 of the act limited service of women by excluding them from aircraft and vessels of the Navy that might engage in combat.

 On 7 July 1948 six women, former WAVES, were the first enlisted women to be sworn into in the regular Navy: Chief Yeoman Wilma J. Marchal, Hospital Corpsman First Class Ruth Flora, Aviation Storekeeper First Class Kay L. Langen, Yeoman Second Class Edna Young, Storekeeper Second Class Frances T. Devaney, and Teleman Doris R. Robertson.
 Edna Young was the only Black woman out of those six, and thus the first Black woman to be enlisted in the regular Navy.

 On 15 October 1948, the first eight women officers were commissioned in the regular Navy: Joy Bright Hancock, Winifred Quick Collins, Ann King, Frances Willoughby, Ellen Ford, Doris Cranmore, Doris Defenderfer, and Betty Rae Tennant took their oaths as naval officers.

 Korean War

-Women in the Naval Reserve were recalled along with their male counterparts for duty during the Korean War.
+During this war women (and men) in the Naval Reserve were recalled for duty.

 Vietnam War

-Nurses served aboard the hospital ship USS Sanctuary.
-Nine non-nurse navy women served in country; however no enlisted navy women were authorized.
+Nine Navy women who were not nurses served within the country of Vietnam during the war.
+Navy nurses served on the hospital ship called USS Sanctuary.

 Iraq War

-Women in the navy served in the Iraq War from 2003-2011.
+Women in the Navy served in the Iraq War from 2003-2011.

+Iran War

+Women in the Navy served in the 2026 Iran war.